Indian Ocean Dipole: Effect on El Niño

 A 2018 study by Hameed et al. at the University of Aizu simulated the impact of a positive IOD event on Pacific surface wind and SST variations.
 They show that IOD-induced surface wind anomalies can produce El Nino-like SST anomalies, with the IOD's impact on SST being the strongest in the far-eastern Pacific.
 They further demonstrated that IOD-ENSO interaction is a key for the generation of Super El Ninos.

 2020 IOD positive cycle

-A positive IOD cycle is related to multiple cyclones that ravaged East Africa in 2019, killing thousands.
-The unusually active 2018-2019 South-West Indian Ocean cyclone season was aided by warmer than normal waters offshore (starting with Cyclone Idai and continuing on to the subsequent cyclone season).
+A positive IOD cycle was related to multiple cyclones that ravaged East Africa in 2019, killing thousands.
+The unusually active 2018–19 South-West Indian Ocean cyclone season was aided by warmer than normal waters offshore (starting with Cyclone Idai and continuing on to the subsequent cyclone season).
 Additionally, the positive IOD dipole contributed to Australian drought & bushfires (convective IOD cycle brings dry air down on Australia) and the 2020 Jakarta floods (convective IOD cycle prevents moist air from going south, thus concentrating it in the tropics), and more recently the 2019–21 East Africa locust infestation.